Aaron Rodgers Shows Support For LeBron James, Advises To Ignore Donald Trump

 “Lebron James was just interviewed by the dumbest man on television, Don Lemon.
 He made Lebron look smart, which isn’t easy to do.
 I like Mike!”

 Since the comments, Michael Jordan, who was referred by Trump as “Mike,” has also issued a statement in support of James.
-NBA commissioner Adam Silver also stated his support for James.
+NBA Commissioner Adam Silver also stated his support for James.

 Rodgers, coming in from the league that Trump attacked in a big way last year, showed his support for James in an interview shared by Yahoo!
 Sports.
 He suggested that James should simply ignore Trump.